iSim-Ltd/ElecticalEnginerChallenge/README.md

 ### Board 2 (Receiver)
 - Listen for incoming CAN messages on address 0x2
 - On receipt:
-  - Send back an ACK packet to address 0x1.
+  - Send back a message to address 0x1.
   - Blink LED once.

 ### Both Boards